adamhstewart/doip-docs/docs/general-rules.md

 4. **No Meta-Gaming:** Don’t use player knowledge to influence your character’s actions.
 Keep the game immersive and fun for everyone.

-5. **Respect Server Pacing:** Respond within 24 hours to posts in gameplay channels.
+5. **Respect Server Pacing:** Respond within 24 hours to posts in game play channels.
 If you need to slow down, let the group or DM know.
 If you’re inactive for more than a week without notice, your character may be NPC’d or removed.

 6. **No Spamming or Off-Topic Posts:** Keep discussions in the appropriate channels.
 Limit memes and unrelated chatter to the "ooc-chat" or designated channels.